CSRD & ISSB Interoperability: Towards Transparency and Sustainability

 The interoperability between CSRD and ISSB represents a significant step towards a global sustainability reporting system that is not only consistent and comparative but also adaptive to the varied needs of businesses and stakeholders.

-By working towards further harmonization, the European Union and global bodies like the ISSB can facilitate a transition to a sustainable and transparent economy, where sustainability information is both reliable and useful for making informed decisions.
+By working towards further harmonization, the EU and global bodies like the ISSB can facilitate a transition to a sustainable and transparent economy, where sustainability information is both reliable and useful for making informed decisions.
 Businesses are encouraged to closely follow these developments, actively participate in consultations, and prepare their internal processes for an era of more integrated and standardized sustainability reporting.

 Sources :